salesforce-heroku-workshops/enterprise-java-developer/index.md

 10. Select `Force.com connected Java app with Spring,OAuth`
 11. Select `Finish`

-Your new app needs to be transferred so that you will be able to add add-ons:
+If you have not associated a credit card with your Heroku account, your new app will need to be transferred so that you will be able to add add-ons:

 1. In Eclipse navigate to the Heroku preferences
 2. Select the `API Key` and copy it into your copy buffer